State-independent Importance Sampling for Random Walks with Regularly Varying Increments: Simulation of

-thus arriving at the following theorem: \begin{theorem} If the realizations of the estimators $\Zd$ and $\Zr$ are generated respectively from the measures $\Pt(\cdot)$ and $\Pth(\cdot),$ and if we let, then under Assumption \ref{LD-ASSUMP}, the family of estimators $(Z(n,b):n \geq 1, b > \thr)$ achieves asymptotically vanishing relative error for the estimation of $\Pr\{\evA\},$ as $n \nearrow \infty;$ that is, as $n \nearrow \infty,$ uniformly for $b > \thr.$ \end{theorem} \begin{proof} Since the realizations of $\Zd$ and $\Zr$ are generated independent of each other, the variance of $Z$ is just the sum of variances of $\Zd$ and $\Zr;$ the proof is now evident from \eqref{VAR-DOM}, \eqref{VAR-RES} and \eqref{LD-PROBS}. \end{proof} \begin{remark} A consequence of the above theorem is that, due to \eqref{NSAMP}, the number of i.i.d. replications of $Z(n,b)$ required to achieve $\epsilon$-relative precision with probability at least $1-\delta$ is at most $o(\epsilon^{-2}\delta^{-1}),$ independent of the rarity parameters $n$ and $b.$ In our algorithm each replication demands $O(n)$ computational effort, thus requiring a overall computational cost of $O(n),$ as $n \nearrow \infty.$ \end{remark}
+thus arriving at the following theorem: \begin{theorem} If the realizations of the estimators $\Zd$ and $\Zr$ are generated respectively from the measures $\Pt(\cdot)$ and $\Pth(\cdot),$ and if we let then under Assumption \ref{LEFT-TAIL-LIGHTER-ASSUMP}, the family of estimators $(Z(n,b):n \geq 1, b > \thr)$ achieves asymptotically vanishing relative error for the estimation of $\Pr\{\evA\},$ as $n \nearrow \infty;$ that is, as $n \nearrow \infty,$ uniformly for $b > \thr.$ \end{theorem} Here $\textnormal{Var}_{n,b}[\cdot]$ denotes the variance operator resulting due to the composite procedure of drawing realizations of $\Zd$ and $\Zr$ from the measures $\Pt(\cdot)$ and $\Pth(\cdot)$ respectively. \begin{proof} Since the realizations of $\Zd$ and $\Zr$ are obtained independent of each other, the variance of $Z$ is just the sum of variances of $\Zd$ and $\Zr$ computed according to the measures from which they are generated; the proof is now evident from \eqref{VAR-DOM}, \eqref{VAR-RES} and \eqref{LD-PROBS}. \end{proof} \begin{remark} A consequence of the above theorem is that, due to \eqref{NSAMP}, the number of i.i.d. replications of $Z(n,b)$ required to achieve $\epsilon$-relative precision with probability at least $1-\delta$ is at most $o(\epsilon^{-2}\delta^{-1}),$ which is independent of the rarity parameters $n$ and $b.$ In our algorithm each replication demands $O(n)$ computational effort, thus requiring an overall computational cost of $O(n),$ as $n \nearrow \infty.$ \end{remark}